-The Mortality Surveillance Committee meets on alternate months.
-This multi-disciplinary, multiprofessional group is responsible for oversight of all aspects of mortality monitoring, mortality reduction initiatives and the national Learning from Deaths quality improvement framework.
-It reports into the Quality and Safety Committee by way of the quarterly Learning from Deaths report.
+The Mortality Surveillance Group meets monthly as a subset of the Clinical Governance Strategy Committee.
+This multi-disciplinary, multi-professional group is responsible for oversight of day to day mortality reduction initiatives.
 Its core remit covers the monitoring/consideration of: